smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 `launch/location` | Need location context at launch time (FHIR Location resource) (Others)| This list can be extended by any SMART EHR if additional context is requrireid.

-#### Receiving context alongside the access token
+### Launch context arrives with your `access_token`

-Once an app is authorized, the token response will include any context data the app requested -- as well as unsolicited context data if the EHR has any to communicate.
+Once an app is authorized, the token response will include any context data the app requested -- along with (potentially!) any unsolicited context data the EHR decides to communicate.
 For example, EHRs may use launch context to communicate UX and UI expectations to the app (see `need_patient_banner` below).

 Launch context parameters come alongside the access token.
-So in an ["implicit" or "token" flow for public clients]({{site.baseur/}}authorization/public) they will appear as parameters in the hash:
+So in an ["implicit" or "token" flow for public clients]({{site.baseurl}}authorization/public) they will appear as parameters in the hash:

     https://app/after-auth#access_token=secret-xyz&patient=123&...

-And in a ["code" flow for confidential clients]({{site.baseur/}}authorization/confidential) they will appear as JSON
+And in a ["code" flow for confidential clients]({{site.baseurl}}authorization/confidential) they will appear as JSON
 parameters:

 ```